AIGAdc/dcdesignweek.org/pop-up-shop.markdown

 pop-up-shop-body-text: |
   We're taking over the Cherry Blossom Creative storefront and filling it with items made by locals.
 Swing by, shop, and support our neighborhood maker and creative community.
-Have something to add to the shop? \n\nHit us up and lets make it happen! tj@aigadc.org
+Have something to add to the shop?
+Hit us up and lets make it happen! [tj@aigadc.org](mailto:tj@aigadc.org)

 #page settings
 layout: pages/pop-up-shop